mobidic/update_annovar_db/README.md

 this will try to convert the clinvar/GRCh37/clinvar_test.avinput to a new file linvar/GRCh37/clinvar_test.txt compatible wth ANNOVAR db format.
 If you are happy with it, then you can try the entire script.

-## Warning

-The resulting version of clinvar is not decomposed not normalised before conversion to ANNOVAR format.
-However some internal tests have shown that the current Clinvar VCF are already processed, then these steps are no longer mandatory.
-But use it at your own risks!

 ## Usage

 ### Required arguments